MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

  > [!NOTE]
  > Power Apps requires a valid license to sign in.
 For more information, see [Licensing overview](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus).

 Sometimes, updating and manually opening the authentication app on your device before signing in to Power Apps mobile can fix the problem.
-If this doesn't fix the issue, then follow the next steps depending on your device and manufacturer.
+If this doesn't fix the issue, then follow the next steps depending on your device manufacturer and authentication app.

 #### Huawei or Honor device